iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week2.rst.txt

 next steps
 ----------

-I have provided these three DEMs (1979, 1984, and ca. 2015) already co-registered to the ca. 2008 ALOS PALSAR DEM.
+I have provided these three DEMs (1979, 1984, and ca. 2008) already co-registered to the ca. 2008 ALOS/PRISM DEM.
 You can check out the tutorial provided here: https://github.com/iamdonovan/dem-coregistration to learn more about how I've done this, and how you can co-register your own DEMs, either for your project, or for future work.